umami-software/website/content/features.md

 The tracking script is tiny (less than 6kb) and supports legacy browsers like IE.

-## Data ownership

-Since Umami is self-hosted you own all the data.
-No need to hand your data to a third party to be exploited.

 ## Multiple accounts

 Umami can be used to host data for friends or clients.
 Just create a separate account and they can start tracking their